box-community/box-python-gen-workshop/workshops/sign_structured/sign_structured.md

 This allows your app to handle a dynamic generated document that is ready to be signed, which has a couple of advantages:
 * The document can be dynamically generated, and the signature properties can be added to the document before creating the signature request, effectively bypassing the document preparation step.
-* The document format can be handled outside Bos Sign templates, allowing higher flexibility and integration with external document management systems.
+* The document format can be handled outside Box Sign templates, allowing higher flexibility and integration with external document management systems.